DanielPatterson/Angular-JS-Modules-Components-templates-SinglePageScroll/README.md

-# Multiple-Views-Routing-and-Templates---SinglePageScroll
+# Multiple-Views-Routing-and-Templates - SinglePageScroll
-Multiple Views, Routing and Templates - SinglePageScroll Template
+Using Modules and Components to construct the views using templates, Single page version with scoll functionality